-For new applicants for teacher registration (including those who were previously registered and are reapplying for registration), the verification will occur, by appointment only, via one of the following methods:
+For all applicants for teacher registration (including the renewal of registration and transition to another category), the verification will occur, via one of the following methods:

-To verify an applicant's identity, the TRBWA will make a visual comparison between an applicant and the original photo identification document they used as part of their application.
-If the TRBWA is unable to establish that an applicant is the person represented in the photo identification, additional photo identification may be requested.
+To verify an applicant's identity, the TRBWA or an authorised third party will make a visual comparison between an applicant and the original photo identification document they used as part of their application.
+If it is unable to be established that an applicant is the person represented in the photo identification, additional photo identification may be requested.

-The verification process through either method is undertaken on an appointment only basis.
+The verification process through the in person method is undertaken on an appointment only basis.
 The TRBWA will contact applicants as part of the application process to arrange for an appointment.